smaho-engineering/esptouch_flutter/README.md

   changes especially around IPv4 vs IPv6 handling.
 The plugin does not handle all of these differences.
 * Keeping track of finished tasks is necessary on Flutter's side.
+* AES support (last I checked the support differred on Android and iOS, so I haven't added them)

 ## Contribute